leeyongk/leeyongk/README.md

 ### Hi there 👋

 <!--

+As a new Master of Cyber Security student, I was searching for a centralised, reliable, and trusted knowledge and study repository.
+Then, I came across [GitHub Student Developer Pack](https://education.github.com/pack).
+This pack offers heaps of brilliant and free tools that could support and assist me in my research and development.
+The rest is history now.
+I never look back after I have started to embark the journey on Github.
+If you are at a cross road, looking for a similar solution, I encourage you to give it a try and take advantange of what Github and affiliates offer for free(yes! majority😄)

 **leeyongk/leeyongk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: